inside.ewu.edu

 Pre-requisites: permission of the instructor, department chair, and college dean.
 Admission to the MS Counseling program.
 Grade of P in PSYC 694 Practicum.

-This course addresses the internship experience of professionally supervised service in an approved agency or institution.
+Addresses the internship experience of professionally supervised service in an approved agency or institution.
 It consists of individual case presentation, group collaboration, and instructor guidance of professional development and skills enhancement during the clinical supervision experience of counseling students.